keegancsmith/rpc/README.md

 `DialHTTPPathTimeout` function is also added.
 A future release of rpc may update all Dial functions to instead take a context.

+`ClientTrace` functionality is also added.
+This is for hooking into the rpc client to enable tracing.

 ## Why use net/rpc

 There are many alternatives for RPC in Go, the most popular being